Isy89/LBF/docs/source/learn_about_lbf.rst

 Introduction
 ------------

 LBFextract is a Python package for extracting features for all genomic intervals described in a Browser Extensible Data (BED) file or multiple BED files, from a Binary Alignment Map (BAM) file and identifying condition-specific or cluster-specific differentially active Transcription Factors (TF).
 It focuses on liquid biopsy related features, transcription factor binding sites (TFBSs) and Transcription Start Sites (TSSs), but can be generalized to any kind of genomic intervals with similar properties.
 The package is built as a plugin interface, in which each plugin is a feature.
 It is composed by a core package, which contains the main logic, and a set of plugins, which represent the features extraction methods.
 The core package (lbfextract) describes the workflow and how different hooks will be executed to extract the features.
 The plugins implement the hooks.
-Default coverage-based and fragmentoimics-based feature extraction methods are provided as lbfextract subpackages.
+Default coverage-based and fragmentomics-based feature extraction methods are provided as lbfextract subpackages.

 The following feature extraction methods are available: